victoramsantos/netflix-backend/ranking/README.md

 # Ranking

-The **ranking** microsservice take account of the votes and movies ranking.
+The **ranking** microservice take account of the votes and movies ranking.
 Their APIs collect users likes and compute the ranking.
 Here we also provide a ranking by gender and the top 10 overall movies.

 ## APIs